adir1/adir1hugo/content/about/index.md

 ---
 {{< alert "bell" >}}
-**Disclaimer**: I refreshed this site in early 2023, but keeping this page with original content, as sort of homage.
+**Note**: I refreshed this site in early 2023, but keeping this page with an original content, as a sort of homage.
 {{< /alert >}}

 ## About This Blog